OptimumG/OptimumDynamicsTutorialsAndCaseStudies/docs/Tutorial_2_Vehicle_Simulation/1_Tutorial_2.md

-#Introduction
+#Tutorial 2: Introduction to Vehicle Simulation

 This tutorial will cover information on how to create a vehicle simulation using the vehicle created in the first tutorial.
 If you do not have the model used in the first tutorial, it can be downloaded [here](../Tutorial Baseline.ODVeh) The vehicle we are using for our simulations is a later model GT car.
 You may choose to follow along with the parameters we are putting in, or if you have your own data available, you can use this as a guide to the workflow and conventions of OptimumDynamics.

-Below in the order in which we will go through the components:
+Here is the order in which we will go through the components:

 1) [Importing and Exporting a Setup](2_ImportExport.md)